geelon/geelon.github.io/index.markdown

 ## RESEARCH INTERESTS

-I'm interested in learning theory, theoretical computer science, and geometry, particularly, the *design of algorithms that require less time, space, and data*.
+I'm interested in learning theory, theoretical computer science, and geometry; these fields are all related the *design of algorithms that require less time, space, and data*.
 My thesis focuses on **active learning**, a subfield of machine learning that aims to use interactivity to reduce the amount of data needed to learn.
 I also enjoy perspectives from algebra, functional analysis, algebraic geometry, and information theory.

 Here are some of my [reading notes](/projects/notes)